 Once this is complete, the next step is to file a report with the local authorities for the missing phone.
 Many hotels can help travelers work with local police to report a crime.
 In addition, a police report may be required if you plan on filing a travel insurance claim for the lost cell phone.

 One of the best features of cell phone security software is the ability to control data remotely.
-With both the Lookout and Find my Phone apps, users can remove their data when a lost cell phone is connected to the internet.
+With both Android and Apple apps, users can remove their data when a lost cell phone is connected to the internet.
 Those who are certain that their cell phones are gone and lost forever can prevent personal information from falling into the wrong hands with a remote data wipe.

 In addition, there are many steps you can take to protect your data before leaving on your next adventure.
 Experts suggest setting a strong password and using security apps to make sure your data remains safe.
 Also, since you'll want to recover data when you purchase your replacement phone, routinely back up your data to your cloud account.